Tanmay692004/landing_page_applyo/README.md

 **Does it work on all sites?**

 * Applyo supports major job boards and career portals, and compatibility is growing.
-You can disable the extension on any unsupported sites.
+You can disable autofill on any unsupported sites.

 **Can I store multiple resumes?**